oacore/mozsprint-repo-template/README.md

 ![CORE logo](https://core.ac.uk/images/dab7dee.png "CORE logo")

 ## Getting Started

 We have [APIs](https://core.ac.uk/about#apis) and a [dataset](https://core.ac.uk/about#dataset) ready to be used to access our content.
-Head to the [issues](/issues) session to see what are the possible scenarios we are suggesting, or contact us to suggest a new one.
+Head to the [issues](/issues) page to see what are the possible scenarios we are suggesting or feel free to add your own ideas.

 ## Contributing

-Have a look at (https://github.com/oacore/or2016-api-demo)[our API demo], to have a quickstart guide on how to use the APIs in python. read more in [CONTRIBUTING.md](CONTRIBUTING.md)
+Have a look at [our API demo](https://github.com/oacore/or2016-api-demo), to have a quickstart guide on how to use the APIs in python. read more in [CONTRIBUTING.md](CONTRIBUTING.md)

 ## Participation Guidelines